JasonLandis/Game-Dev-Frontend/README.md

 #### App.tsx and App.css
 - The parent component and style sheet that holds all other components.
 #### index.css
-- The global CSS style sheet for the application.
+- Contains global styles that are used throughout the application.
+- All classes defined in this file must start with 'global'.
 #### main.tsx
 - The entry point of the application.
 - Renders the App component.